View high resolution photos

 In 1986 the car was found and purchased by Cedric Selzer, a former Team Lotus F1 mechanic turned restorer, and returned it to UK.
 Shortly after, veteran club driver David Beckett purchased the disused, but original racecar, and engaged in a complete restoration that was completed in 1987.
 Beckett would go on to race the car at historic events throughout the late 80's and early 90's, with Beckett winning the HSCC and AMOC Championships in 1988 and 1991.

-Beckett would go on to sell BHL 121 in the early 90's to David Clarke of Taylor and Crawley who subsequently traded the car to a new owner who hired accomplished sports car drivers Tony Dron and Soames Langton to pilot the car at historic events.
+Beckett would go on to sell BHL 121 in the early 90's to David Clarke of Taylor and Crawley, who subsequently traded the car to a new owner who hired accomplished sports car drivers Tony Dron, and Soames Langton to pilot the it at historic events.

-The car would eventually be sold at the Brooks Auction at the 1995 Goodwood Festival of Speed for $184k.
-The winner of the car was Vintage Racing Motors from the USA.
-They exported the car to the US where it would join their fine historic race car collection in Seattle.
+The car would eventually be sold at the Brooks Auction at the 1995 Goodwood Festival of Speed for $184,000.
+The high-bidder was Vintage Racing Motors from the USA, and they exported BHL 121 to the U.S., where it would join their fine historic race car collection in Seattle.

-The car is running period Hilborn fuel injection on fresh 327cid Chevrolet fed through a T-1O 4-speed dog-leg transmission.
-It sits on fresh Dunlop rubber wrapped on alloy Dunlop-style wheels.
-The wheels were handmade in Australia to be 100% visually period correct while as the same time meeting modern racing stress specifications.
-The car was fully crack checked.
+The car is running period Hilborn fuel injection on its fresh 327 cu in Chevrolet fed through a T-1O 4-speed dog-leg transmission.
+It sits on new Dunlop rubber wrapped around alloy Dunlop wheels.
+The wheels were handmade in Australia to be 100% visually period correct while at the same time meeting modern racing stress specifications.
+The car has been fully crack checked.